rennancockles/rennancockles/README.md

 Hey!
 I'm Rennan Cockles 👋

-I'm a software/data engineer from Brazil. 🇧🇷
+I'm a software/ml engineer from Brazil. 🇧🇷

 I have a bachelor's degree in Computer Engineering with emphasis on computational modeling by the State University of Rio de Janeiro (UERJ). 👨‍🎓

-I currently work as a specialist data engineer at Wittel 👨‍💼
+I currently work as a lead machine learning engineer at Blue Orange Digital 👨‍💼

-I have more than 10 years of experience in several IT areas such as software engineer, data engineer, artificial intelligence and infrastructure. 👨‍💻
+I have more than 10 years of experience in several IT areas such as software engineering, data engineering, machine learning engineering, artificial intelligence and infrastructure. 👨‍💻

 I love to solve problems and like to think that there is always a simple solution to them and usually automating is one of them. 🤓

-I like to build things with Machine Learning/Deep Learning, Docker, Bash Script, Python, NodeJS, VueJS, TypeScript (and JavaScript) and modern backend APIs. 👊
+I like to build things with Machine Learning, Docker, Bash Script, Python, NodeJS, TypeScript (and JavaScript) and modern backend APIs. 👊

 You can find me on: